 Incorporating a company into one of the more than 40 UAE’s free zones is a unique opportunity.
 Operate with a tax-free company from the territory, where international control and tax authorities do not consider as offshore.

-Unlike the rest of UAE, where the foreign-ownership is restricted to 49%, in the free zones this rule does not apply.
+Unlike the rest of UAE, where the foreign-ownership is restricted to 49%, in the free zones, this rule does not apply.
 Foreigners may fully own an entity, which is entitled to trade internationally and within the free zone.

-Totally direct tax free, exemption from corporate tax for most economic activities, absence of personal income tax and practically no additional cost related to the payment of wages.
+Totally direct tax free, exemption from corporate tax for most economic activities, the absence of personal income tax and practically no additional cost related to the payment of wages.

 Free repatriation of capital and profits, free transfer of funds and a full exemption from import and export duties.
 Provided that goods are not sold in the local market.